-The two main lighting patterns we should be using are “short lighting” and “broad lighting.”
+The two main lighting patterns we should be using are short lighting and broad lighting.
 In previous portrait photography photo tips, I have said that you should have the subject’s head turned to about three-quarters to the camera.
-Straight on makes them look fatter, and more than a three-quarter turn is too much of a profile for most portraits.
+Straight on makes them look bigger, and more than a three-quarter turn is too much of a profile for most portraits.

 Turning the head also makes one side closer to the camera than the other.
 Obviously, to create shadows, your light has to be hitting your subject from the side.
 This is what will create one bright side and one shadowed side.
 If the shadowed side is closest to the lens, it is called short lighting.
 If the shadowed side is furthest from the camera, it is called broad lighting.

 Since the face is turned three-quarter to the side, creating short and broad lighting is simple, just move (or bounce) your light from one side to the other.
 By the way, don’t forget the sun.
 I’ve written this article using artificial light sources as my examples, but everything works with sunlight, too.
 You can’t move the light, but you can move the model.
 It’s not about the type or the source of the light, but about the angles from which it is hitting the subject.
 (Try doing a portrait using a flashlight.
 It’s a fun experiment.)

 How do we determine which lighting pattern to use?

 - The shadowed side of the face is closest to the camera.

 - It is great for making faces look longer and more slender.